-Comply log files are created on the Tanium Module Server at the following path: C:\Program Files\Tanium\Tanium Module Server\services\comply-service\logs
+Comply log files are created on the Tanium Module Server at the following path: <Module Server>\services\comply-service\logs

 Service log files are found here.

-If a JRE encryption key is lost or overwritten, Comply allows you to recreate the JRE encryption key.
+If a JRE encryption key is lost or overwritten, you can recreate the JRE encryption key.

-- At the top right of the Home page, click Settings .
+- On the Comply Home page, click Settings .